mad01/mad01.github.io/_posts/2016-01-11-python-protobuf-over-http.md

 }
 {% endhighlight %}

-to build the proto python file. you will get py\_proto\_pb2.py which is the protobuf python class file that you now can use to build a proto client and server
+to build the proto python file. you will get py\_proto\_pb2.py which is the protobuf python class file that you later  use to build a proto client and server.
 {% highlight bash%}
 $ protoc --python_out=. lib/py_proto.proto
 {% endhighlight %}

 Server api.
-The server used the generated protobuf python file to parse the message and to encode the response.
+The server uses the generated protobuf python file to parse the command sent, and to return the document to the client.
 {% highlight python %}
 #!/usr/bin/env python3
 import falcon